 Requirements include, but are not limited to:

-- You must agree to follow Non-Federal Program operations and maintenance practices.
+- You must agree to follow Non-federal Program operations and maintenance practices.

-- You must agree to allow the Non-Federal Program to conduct regular inspections of the system.
+- You must agree to allow the Non-federal Program to conduct regular inspections of the system.

-- The system must pass a Non-Federal Program commissioning inspection.
+- The system must pass a Non-federal Program commissioning inspection.

-- Purchasing, installing, or operating a new non-Federal system.
+- Purchasing, installing, or operating a new non-federal system.

-- Moving/relocating an existing non-Federal system.
+- Moving/relocating, upgrading, or replacing an existing non-federal system.

-- Planning a runway relocation project that will impact Federally-owned systems.
+- Planning a runway relocation project that will impact federally-owned systems.

-- You can learn more about the technical requirements for non-Federal systems by reviewing relevant regulations, advisory circular(s), and policy.
+- You can learn more about the technical requirements for non-federal systems by reviewing relevant regulations, advisory circular(s), and policy.

 - You may also find helpful information in our FAQ section.

-- Spectrum "WebFCR" Tool - The "Frequency-Coordination Request" (FCR) tool allows owners of new and/or existing non-Federal systems to:
+- Spectrum "WebFCR" Tool - The "Frequency-Coordination Request" (FCR) tool allows owners of new and/or existing non-federal systems to:

 - Request information from the FAA, to support your FCC application for a new radio-frequency license.